fastify/fluent-json-schema/README.md

 }
 ```

+## Features

+- Fluent schema implements JSON Schema draft-07 standards
+- Faster and shorter way to write a JSON Schema via a [fluent API](https://en.wikipedia.org/wiki/Fluent_interface)
+- Runtime errors for invalid options or keywords misuse
+- Javascript constants can be used in the JSON schema (e.g. _enum_, _const_, _default_ ) avoiding discrepancies between model and schema
+- Flexible API to write inline or nested props

 ## Integration

 Fluent schema **doesn't** validate a JSON schema.
 However there are many libraries that can do that for you.